learn-co-students/dc-web-030920/53-Auth/README.md

   - store the password in our db SOMEHOW
   - DO NOT want to store the password as plain text

-- Have log in persist when use refreshes the page
+- Have user log in persist when use refreshes the page

 [React-Rails auth flow](goo.gl/wamL2x)